CGruich/RedoxFlow/README.md

 # RedoxFlow
-RedoxFlox is an agentic proof-of-concept that prepares redox potential simulations of solvated chemicals en-masse for electrochemical discovery.
-The premise is that redox potential is often treated as a template thermocycle calculation reliant on the output of multiple simulations.
-An agentic AI can automate simulation script preparation for this template method en-masse for large-scale chemical search and discovery.
+RedoxFlox is an agentic proof-of-concept that prepares simulation scripts of chemicals en-masse for redox-active search and discovery.

+Calculating redox potential of solvated organics is often treated as a template thermocycle for a model reaction.
+The model react An agentic AI can automate simulation script preparation for this template method en-masse for large-scale chemical search and discovery.

 **Installation & Demonstration**
 ---